What do you want people to get from your class?

 For anyone who comes to my class, I hope to provide them with an enjoyable time surrounded by others who also share the love of dance.
 I want people to be able to feel comfortable in this welcoming space and infuse their individuality, personality, and interpretations into my choreography.
 I love seeing how a sound can be heard differently, how a move can be executed sharper, or how a facial expression can be crazier than how I teach it.
 You are the only you, and I couldn’t ask for anything more!

-With this class being urban (currently the most fitting way to describe choreography associated with multiple styles), my style is inspired by elements of hip hop, waving, popping, and contemporary.
-Urban choreography incorporates many types of movement, so I want people to understand and be comfortable with practising versatility with different vibes and interpretations.
+With this class being fusion (currently the most fitting way to describe choreography associated with multiple styles), my style is inspired by elements of hip hop, waving, popping, and contemporary.
+Fusion choreography incorporates many types of movement, so I want people to understand and be comfortable with practising versatility with different vibes and interpretations.
 One class could be intricate and emotional, another could be bouncy and cheerful, and another could be swaggy and confident.
 Expect a new vibe each week!

 In my class, I am your number one fan!
 There will always be support in my class.
 “Messing up” is absolutely allowed; we are all in this space to dance, learn, and be challenged together.
 I expect effort over perfection.
 I do want to challenge everyone’s musicality, and the steps are there to help visualize the song, but in the end, how you feel the music and focus your emotions at that moment into the piece is what’s most important.